tigera-solutions/calico-cockroachdb-service-federation/modules/Joining-clusters-to-Calico-Cloud.md

    ![expand-menu](../img/expand-menu.png)

-3. Join AKS cluster to Calico Cloud management plane.
+3. Join cluster to Calico Cloud management plane.

     Click the "Managed Cluster" in your left side of browser.
     ![managed-cluster](../img/managed-cluster.png)